 This article is for information only.
 DO NOT use it to treat or manage a brown recluse spider bite.
 If you or someone you are with is bitten, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222.
 Or, go straight to the nearest hospital emergency room.

 The brown recluse spider is most common in the south and central states of the United States, especially in Missouri, Kansas, Arkansas, Louisiana, eastern Texas, and Oklahoma.
-However, the spider has been found in several large cities outside this range.
+However, they have been found in several large cities outside these areas.